lucky-119/Promptologist/README.md

 ## Hardware

-We trained the model on an NVIDIA Tesla T4
+We trained the model on an NVIDIA Tesla T4 on GCP

 ## Dataset